 The designation allows winning communities to leverage access to resources and field experts, as well as financial, legislative and technical support to help meet their literacy goals.

-The winners have all set forth detailed plans to work to ensure that more children are proficient readers by the
+The winners have all set forth detailed plans to work to ensure that more children are proficient readers by the end of third grade.

 At the Denver convention, Pittsfield and Springfield made a public pact to work with the cities of Worcester, Holyoke and Boston, so that everyone can reach their goals.
 Worcester was also selected as a finalist.

 "[This award] conveys that the rest of country supports third-grade reading as a priority and we should, too," Bissell said.

 A total of 124 communities are already a part of this national campaign.

 The National Civic League, which is partnered with the Campaign for Grade-Level Reading, joins a movement of community leaders, nonprofits and foundations across the country who are focused on improving the literacy rate by having at least 90 percent of third graders reading proficiently at grade level by 2020.

 Currently, state data shows only about six out of 10 third graders reading proficiently at grade level.

 Pittsfield Mayor Daniel L. Bianchi sees Pittsfield Promise, which began in February, as "a real game changer."